 The following process is followed during a practice review:

-- Questionnaires: The firm is notified by email that it has been selected for practice review and will receive a Scheduling Questionnaire and Tax Management Questionnaire for completion.
-If the firm is a non-assurance office, it will also receive a Confidential Client List used for file selection.
+- Questionnaires: The firm is notified by email that it has been selected for practice review and will be asked to complete a Scheduling Questionnaire and Tax Management Questionnaire.
+If the firm is a non-assurance office, it will also be asked to complete a Confidential Client List used for file selection.

-- Schedule Dates/Times: Once the firm has returned the Scheduling Questionnaire, it is reviewed by the Director of Practice Review to determine the length of the time needed to conduct the review.
+- Schedule Dates/Times: Once the firm has returned the Scheduling Questionnaire, it is reviewed to determine the length of the time needed to conduct the review.
 The firm will then be contacted by the Practice Review Coordinator to schedule the dates(s) for the review.

 - These general procedures will be followed before and during the office visit: